null

 What an Effective Soundproof Door Does

 In order to soundproof your door with a blanket or any other solution, you need to first understand what a soundproof door does well.
-It starts with the first basic principle of all soundproofing jobs: eliminate air gaps.
+It starts with the first of the basic principles of all soundproofing jobs: eliminate air gaps.
 No matter how dense or soundproof your door is, if there are air gaps on any of its sides, noise will “leak” through those openings.
 As whatever noise is annoying you (TVs, people talking, music playing) travels through the air (ie airborne noise), it behaves a lot like water - it finds a weak point and leaks through.

 soundproof door cover